On Laplacian eigenvalue equation with constant Neumann boundary data

+It turns out that it is more essential to study the following Laplacian eigenvalue equation where $c$ is a positive constant.
+On one hand, \eqref{cequation} is closely associated with $\kappa_1$, and by delving into the study of \eqref{cequation}, we can characterize exact values of $\kappa_1$ and compare it with $\mu_2$.
+On the other hand, there may be a novel geometric inequality underlying \eqref{cequation} that links $\kappa_1$, $\mu_2$ and the isoperimetric ratio for specific domain categories, and this provides a new perspective in understanding the symmetry breaking phenomenon over balls proved in \cite{BBN}.
+It can also be applied to prove similar phenomenon over more general domains, obtain quantitative results and extend previous researches in \cite{BBN}, \cite{HLL} and \cite{HLL2}.
+These will be further explained in the later part of the paper.

-Before stating our results related to the above concerns, as a first step we should state the existence result of solutions to \eqref{cequation}.
+Hence, from now on, the present paper will focus on \eqref{cequation}, and properties of $\kappa_1$ will be derived as consequences.
+As a first step, we should state the existence result of solutions to \eqref{cequation} for clarity.
 Let $0=\mu_1<\mu_2\le \cdots \le \mu_k\rightarrow \infty$ be the Neumann Laplacian eigenvalues on $\Omega$ enumerated in an increasing order and repeated according to their multiplicity.
 It is well known that if $c$ does not belong to any of the eigenvalues $\mu_k$, then \eqref{cequation} admits a unique weak solution in $H^1(\Omega)$.
 Concerning singular cases, we have the following theorem. \begin{theorem} Let $\mu_k$ be the $k$-th eigenvalue of Neumann Laplacian.
 Then when $c=\mu_k$, $k \ge 2$, \eqref{cequation} admits a weak solution in $H^1(\Omega)$ if and only if $\Omega$ satisfies the following property: